arnab39/FewShot_GAN-Unet3D/README.md

 Rest of the 13 unlabeled testing images are only used for training the GAN based model.

 ## How to use the code?
 * Download the iSEG-2017 data and place it in data folder.
-(You can mail me for the dataset)
+(Visit [this](http://iseg2017.web.unc.edu/download/) link to download the data.
+You need to register for the challenge.)
 * To perform image wise normalization and correction( run preprocess_static once more by changing dataset argument from "labeled" to "unlabeled"):
 ```
 $ cd preprocess